 There is controversy as to whether Longford Castle was Velten's chief source.
-I do not intend to enter that debate, though it is worth noting - as we have seen - that while the plans of the two buildings are indeed similar, there are greater differences in their elevations, and that comparing them is not helped by the fact that both have been modified since they were first built.
-Some scholars have suggested that (old) Inveraray Castle was a major influence on Velten; indeed Dmitri Shvidkovsky (2007:238) describes it, without qualification, as the model for Chesme Palace, although in his earlier book (1996:188) he had argued against the Inveraray connection.
+I do not intend to enter that debate, though it is worth noting - as we have seen - that while the plans of the two buildings are indeed similar, there are greater differences in their elevations, and that comparing them is not helped by the fact that both buildings have been greatly modified since they were first erected.
+Some scholars have suggested that (old) Inveraray Castle was a major influence on Velten; indeed Dmitri Shvidkovsky (2007:238)

+describes it, without qualification, as the model for Chesme Palace, although in his earlier book (1996:188) he had argued against the Inveraray connection.

-Construction of the new palace began in 1774 and was completed in 1777.
-Once it was finished the service could be installed in it.
-Since the service had arrived in St Petersburg in 1774, it is natural to ask what had happened to it during the years the palace was being built.
+Construction of the new palace began in 1774 and was finished in 1777.
+Once it was complete the service was installed in it.
+Since the service had arrived in St Petersburg in 1774, it is natural to ask what happened to it during the three years the palace was being built.
 Was it exhibited at the Winter Palace or elsewhere, or was it merely checked, repacked and put into store awaiting transit?
-The circumstantial evidence is that it was not exhibited.
-[18] And its transfer from St Petersburg to the new palace?
-We know that in Russia in the 18th century many roads were poor - rutted and very bumpy - making transport of ceramics often safer in winter by smoother-running sledges along snow-covered roads.
-It is on record, however, that around 1774 Catherine had ordered that the roads near St Petersburg should be improved, including the road from the Hermitage to Tsarskoe Selo.
-I have failed to find evidence on when or how the service's transfer took place, once building the new palace was complete.
-It must, however, have been transferred without significant delay, since we know it was used in June 1777 for a special dinner held at the palace (see page 13 below).
+There is circumstantial evidence that it was not exhibited.[18]
+Regarding transfer of the service from St Petersburg to the new palace, we know that in Russia in the 18th century many roads were poor - rutted and very bumpy - making transport of fragile ceramics often safer in winter by smooth-running sledges along snow-covered roads, but I have failed to find evidence on when or how the transfer actually took place.

-Initially the official name of the new palace was Kekerekeksinsky Palace, though Catherine herself spoke of it (and the site itself) as La Grenouillère, a French word, dating from the 16th century, for a marsh or swamp populated by frogs.
-She was still doing so in 1779, according to the then British envoy-extraordinary, Sir James Harris (1746-1820), in a letter to his father about a visit he had made to the palace on 20 May 1779 (O.S.).
-While there Catherine had shown him the service, and in the same letter he describes it, observing that, as we know, each piece bore the image of a frog.
-But why?
-(Liackhova 1995:208) [19]
+Initially the official name of the new palace was Kekerekeksinskiy Palace, though Catherine herself spoke of it (as she had the site itself) as La Grenouillère, and was still doing so in 1779, according to the then British envoy-extraordinary, Sir James Harris (later Lord Malmesbury) (1746 - 1820) in a letter to his father dated 3 June 1779 (probably N.S.). ('Grenouillère' is a French word, dating from the 16th century, for a marsh or swamp populated by frogs.)[19]
+In the letter to his father Harris gave a description of the service, which had been shown to him by Catherine when he had visited the palace on 20 May 1779 (O.S.)
+(Liackhova 1995:208).

 What did the palace look like during Catherine's reign?
-On the next page I show two images of its exterior, both probably made fairly soon after it was completed.
+I show two pictures of it on the next page, both probably made fairly soon after it was completed.
 I think the first one (Fig 12) is almost certainly a tidied-up, prettified portrayal of the scene.
-I found the second (Fig 13) in the online version of the Encyclopaedia of Saint Petersburg, which states that it was painted by a J B Traversay (see box on page 11).
+I found the second picture (Fig 13) in the online version of the Encyclopaedia of Saint Petersburg, which states that it was painted by a J B Traversay (see box on page 11).
 It offers a more plausible image of what the palace may have looked like at the time, given what we know about the site.
 Both also show the new church - about which more below - to the left of the palace.
 In her biography of Josiah Wedgwood, Eliza Meteyard described this palace as 'the most fantastic, and yet most beautiful of [Catherine's] country retreats'.
 (1866:II:305)